mendix/docs/content/en/docs/appstore/modules/business-events.md

 Additionally, a Technical Contact must enable the Event Broker Service in the [Environment Details](/developerportal/deploy/environments-details/) section of every app involved.
 See the [Services](/developerportal/deploy/environments/#services) section of *Environments* for more information.

-Mendix Business Events can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/), with all other deployment models expected in forthcoming releases.
+Business events can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/), with all other deployment models expected in forthcoming releases.

 ## 5 Limitations {#limitations}